Pratik-psudo/Practical-Tasks-IT-and-Law/README.md

 - Is the information collected connected with a function or activity of the agency?

- <input type="checkbox">The oranization and the developer should review and ensure that all personal information collected is pertinent to the service or activity of the website.
+ [ ] The oranization and the developer should review and ensure that all personal information collected is pertinent to the service or activity of the website.

 - Is the collection of the information is necessary for that purpose?